Ali-m89/Sports_Prediction_and_Betting_Model/README.md

 # **Sports Prediction and Betting Model**

-This repository introduces and analyses a **random forest classifier** model for predicting the outcomes of competitive sports events.
+This repository trains and analyses a **random forest classifier** model for predicting the outcomes of competitive sports events.
 The project combines a systematic data-driven approach with a robust machine learning framework to provide probabilistic predictions for match outcomes.
 The model was applied to Major League Baseball (MLB) data and evaluated for both accuracy and profitability in a real-world betting context.

 ## **Repository Contents**